top of page

 A) Please call our office.
 We will advise you on the next actions you should take.
 Please do not walk into our office without prior notification.

-Q) Is there is a U.S Food & Drug Administration (FDA) approved vaccine for COVID-19?
+Q) Is there a U.S. Food & Drug Administration (FDA) approved vaccine for COVID-19?

 A) Yes.
-At this time there are three vaccines for COVID-19 that have been approved for Emergency Use Authorization by the FDA.
+At this time there are three vaccines for COVID-19 that have been approved by the FDA.
 Vaccines developed by Pfizer, Moderna, and Johnson & Johnson are currently being distributed.
-However, at this time the Moderna vaccine is indicated for the ages of 18 and older.
-The Pfizer is only indicated for the ages of 12 and older.
-Johnson & Johnson is indicated for the ages of 18 and older.
-If you would like more information regarding the vaccines please click here.
 If you have any questions about the vaccination policy in Virginia please click here for information from the Virginia Department of Health.
 You can also contact the Virginia Department of Health via telephone by calling 877-ASK-VDH3 (877-275-8343).

 Q) Do our offices carry the COVID-19 vaccine?

-Q) Are there are FDA-approved treatments for a COVID-19 infection?
+Q) Are there FDA-approved treatments for a COVID-19 infection?

 A) Yes.
 There are treatments for COVID-19 infection.
 However, the only approved treatments are for those who are hospitalized due to the infection.
 If you would like to know more regarding treatments please click here for information from the Harvard Medical School.